International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Climbing/Trekking Pants: Look for construction that provides freedom of movement and/or stretch materials.
 Fabric should be a breathable synthetic that preferably holds up to abrasion and dries quickly.
 You can wear them over longjohns if it is cold.

-[ ]Parka: REQUIRED.
-Down or synthetic.
+[ ]Warm Parka: Down or synthetic.
 This should be big enough to go over other garments.
-Many climbers also like insulated pants for cold mornings and evenings at BC / ABC.
+Many climbers and trekkers also like insulated pants for cold mornings and evenings.

-[ ]Trekking Clothes: Light hiking pants and / or hiking shorts for warm weather down low — NOT cotton.
+[ ]Trekking Clothes: Light hiking pants and / or hiking shorts for warm weather down low- NOT cotton.
 Shirts for hiking on nice days (t-shirts OK, quick-drying synthetic fabric far better.)

 [ ]Gloves: Light gloves for hiking and warm ski gloves.
 Bring mittens too if your hands tend to get cold.
-We like Outdoor Research.

 [ ]Hats: Warm wool or heavy fleece hat, sun hat and bandana.
-We like Outdoor Research.

 Personal Accessories

 [ ]Wrist Watch: With alarm and light for reading in the dark.
-We like the Suunto ones.
+We like the Suunto altimeter ones.

 [ ]Eyewear: Bring good sunglasses.
 For contact lens wearers, ski goggles with light color lenses (for use at night) might be useful in windy conditions that cause blowing dust.